rwmtse/MessingAround/Smartphone/README.md

 **library\configurations\configuration\src.path** This is the name of the root directory that is found in your extensions _**src**_ directory

 **library\features\feature.id** This is the feature ID of your JavaScript extension that will be used in an app's config.xml file.
 Yes... it is in here twice!

+**library\features\feature.version** This attribute is required but doesn't serve any meaning.
+Leaving it at _1.0.0.0_ is all you need to do.

 ## Testing Your API